surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.19.2 - February 21st, 2024 =
+- Fix: Search not waiting for enter on shop pages.
+- Fix: Search not translated.

 = 2.19.1 - February 21st, 2024 =
 - Improvement: Serve updated translations remotely during plugin and WordPress updates.
 - Fix: Update script loading to account for upcoming changes in WordPress 6.5.